Mainframe-Games/Steamworks/README.md

-# Steamworks
+# Steamworks Mainframe
-Wrapper for Steamworks.NET.
-Inspired by Facepunch
+Wrapper for [Steamworks.NET](https://github.com/rlabrecque/Steamworks.NET/tree/master).
+Inspired by [Facepunch](https://wiki.facepunch.com/steamworks/).

+The reason for this is that the Facepunch library [doesn't work on Apple Silicon](https://github.com/Facepunch/Facepunch.Steamworks/issues/591).
+Steamworks.NET does, however, the API is more cumbersome to use.
+So I wanted to create a Facepunch-like experience using Steamworks.NET API.

 ## Install